searhein/frosch-demo/src/exercise-3/README.md

      typedef FROSch::TwoLevelPreconditioner<scalar_type,local_ordinal_type,global_ordinal_type,node_type> twolevelpreconditioner_type;
      ```

-2. As the one-level Schwarz preconditioner, the two-level Schwarz preconditioner with GDSW coarse space is set up using `initialize()` and `compute()`.
+2. Same as the one-level Schwarz preconditioner, the two-level Schwarz preconditioner with GDSW coarse space is set up using `initialize()` and `compute()`.
 For correctly setting up the GDSW coarse space, we have to specify the dimension of the problem (integer `dimension`), the number of degrees of freedom per node (integer `dofspernode`), and the overlap (parameter `"Overlap"` from the parameter list); the number of degrees of freedom per node depends on the dimension of the problem and the equation.

    ```c++
    prec->initialize(dimension,dofspernode,precList->get("Overlap",1));